 Systems thinking is the key to solving complex problems and achieving simplicity.
 Furthermore, by applying systems thinking to different situations, we also start to recognize the existence of universal patterns of behavior in business and in life.
-In so doing, we develop good judgment, prudence, patience, sense of opportunity, and a whole array of other virtues and strength that are critical to success.
+In so doing, we develop good judgment, prudence, patience, sense of opportunity, and a whole array of other virtues and strengths that are critical to success.

 Peter Senge, in his book The Fifth Discipline, provided his own version of the aforementioned universal patterns of behavior.
 He called them The 11 Laws of Systems Thinking.
 Below, you will find each law with a brief explanation based on my experience as a consultant, coach, and researcher.